fabric8io/fabric8-test/README.md

 ./run_forge_import_api_test.sh YOUR_OSIO_ACOUNT YOUR_OSIO_TOKEN
 ```

-> NOTE: Depending whether your GitHub account belong to an organisation or not the API response is different. the bash script wraps the difference and run the relevant tests.
+> NOTE: Depending whether your GitHub account belongs to an organisation or not the API response is different.
+The bash script wraps the difference and runs the relevant tests.

 * To run import wizard flow: